IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“God only exists in people’s minds.
 Especially in Japan, God's always has been a kind of flexible concept.
 Look at what happened to the war. **Douglas MacArthur ordered the divine emperor to quit being a God, and he did**, making a speech saying he was just an ordinary person.”

 ― <a href="https://en.wikipedia.org/wiki/Shin%27ichi_Hisamatsu" target="_blank">Shin'ichi Hisamatsu</a>

+>“It has become commonplace to say that Japanese are born Shinto, marry as Christians, and die Buddhists, a phrase that indicates both the high level of participation in religious rites of passage as well as the eclec- tic nature of Japanese religiosity.”

+― <a href="https://books.google.co.il/books/about/Nanzan_Guide_to_Japanese_Religions.html?id=4vuHBV0FpIIC&printsec=frontcover&hl=en&newbks=1&newbks_redir=0&redir_esc=y#v=onepage&q&f=false" target="_blank">Robert Kisala</a>

 >“No honor I have ever received moves me more deeply than this one.
 Perhaps this is because I can recall no parallel in the history of the world where a great nation recently at war has so distinguished its former enemy commander.
 What makes it even more poignant is my own firm disbelief in the usefulness of military occupations with their corresponding displacement of civil control.”
 [After receiving <a href="https://en.wikipedia.org/wiki/Order_of_the_Rising_Sun" target="_blank">Order of the Rising Sun</a>]